Skip to main

 Certain requirements must be met in order to trade options.
 Options can be risky and are not suitable for all investors.
 Options transactions are often complex, and investors can rapidly lose the entire amount of their investment or more in a short period of time.
 Investors should consider their investment objectives and risks carefully before investing in options.
 Refer to the Characteristics and Risks of Standardized Options before considering any options transaction.
 Supporting documentation for any claims, if applicable, will be furnished upon request.
 Tax considerations with options transactions are unique and investors considering options should consult their tax advisor as to how taxes affect the outcome of each options strategy.

-Options Order Flow Rebate.
+Options Order Flow Rebates.

-If you are enrolled in our Options Order Flow Rebate Program, Public Investing will share 50% of our estimated order flow revenue for each completed options trade as a rebate to help reduce your trading costs.
-The exact rebate will depend on the specifics of each transaction and will be previewed for you prior to submitting each trade.
+If you are enrolled in our Options Order Flow Rebate Program, Public Investing will share a percentage of our estimated order flow revenue for each completed options trade as a rebate to help reduce your trading costs.
+Rebate rates vary monthly from $0.06-$0.18 and depend on your current and prior month’s options trading volume.
 This rebate will be deducted from your cost to place the trade and will be reflected on your trade confirmation.
-Order flow rebates are not available for non-options transactions.
-To learn more, see our Fee Schedule, Order Flow Rebate FAQ, and Order Flow Rebate Program Terms & Conditions.
+To learn more, see our Options Rebate Program Terms & Conditions, Order Rebate FAQ and Fee Schedule.

 Bonds.